DDT5/snip1155-reference-impl/README.md

 * view private metadata
 * transfer tokens up to a specified allowance

 It is OPTIONAL to include `IncreaseAllowance` and `DecreaseAllowance` messages, as these are familiar SNIP20 interfaces.
-These are optional because their functionalities can be performed with `SetWhitelistApproval`.
+These are optional because their functionalities can be performed with `GivePermission`.

 ### RevokePermission
 An operator with existing permissions (not to be confused with Query Permits) can use this to revoke (or more accurately, renounce) the permissions it has received.
 A token owner can also call this function to revoke permissions, although `GivePermission` can also be used for this purpose.